 For applications in which high levels of power are used and in which a low wavelength drift, high mechanical resilience, or low dispersion layers are required, we recommend applying the IAD (ion-assisted deposition) process.
-Moreover, IAD coating has the advantage that it can be performed at low temperatures, which makes it possible for sensitive substrates or optical fibers to be coated.
+Moreover, IAD coating has the advantage that it can be performed at low temperatures, which makes it possible for sensitive substrates or optical fibres to be coated.

 Depending on coating requirements, two different IAD sources are available at LASER COMPONENTS:

 An ECR source (electron cyclotron resonance) predominantly delivers ions in the range of under 100 eV.
 Because of the relatively (to the cold cathode sources) low ion energy, the coatings produced with this source have a low remaining porosity.
 This allows high damage thresholds to be achieved, particularly in the nansosecond range.

 Alternatively, a cold cathode source is available that provides energy in the range of up to 200 eV, through which extremely compact layers can be produced that completely avoid water retention.
 Layers of this kind are characterized by just a marginal thermal drift.

 Online Monitoring System